bobemoe/LineupNinja/README.md

 These pages are Virtual, because they are not editable in wordpress admin.
 The content is pulled from LN and the style/layout is defined in the code of the module.

-* yourdomain.com/lineup/location/NAME this will list (index) all the sessions in the `location` NAME.
+* YOURDOMAIN.COM/lineup/location/NAME this will list (index) all the sessions in the `location` NAME.
 This is equivalent to the shortcode `[LineupNinja type=sessions location=NAME]` see below
-* yourdomain.com/lineup/label/NAME this will list (index) all the sessions in the `label` NAME. this is equivalent to the shortcode `[LineupNinja type=sessions label=NAME]` see below
+* YOURDOMAIN.COM/lineup/label/NAME this will list (index) all the sessions in the `label` NAME. this is equivalent to the shortcode `[LineupNinja type=sessions label=NAME]` see below
-* yourdomain.com/lineup/session/UUID this will display the session (and contributor) details for session UUID.
+* YOURDOMAIN.COM/lineup/session/UUID this will display the session (and contributor) details for the session identified by UUID.

 ## Shortcodes
 * `[LineupNinja type=labels]` lists all your labels, linking of the the Label Index page (/lineup/label/NAME)
 * `[LineupNinja type=locations]` lists all your locations, linking off to the Location Index page (/lineup/location/NAME)
-* `[LineupNinja type=sessions]` lists all your sessions (see optional filters below)
+* `[LineupNinja type=sessions order=az|time]` lists all your sessions. by default they are ordered alphabetically, use `order=time` to order chronologically. (see additional optional filters below)
 * `[LineupNinja type=contributors]` lists all your contributors (see optional filters below)

 The `sessions` and `contributors` shortcode have optional parameter to filter on label and/or location.
 Just add the `labels="X"` or `locations="X"` to the shortcode where X matches the name of a location or label in LN.
 Comma separated lists are allowed. e.g: `[LineupNinja type=sessions labels=music locations="main stage,acoustic stage"]` Don't forget to add the quotes (") if you have spaces in your names.